 The situation

-The Head of our Data Breach department, Mr Matthew McConville has successfully represented a male against a company whom were subject to a criminal cyber-attack a few months ago.
-The details of Mr McConville’s client and the company have to remain confidential due to the entering of a Settlement Agreement particularly as a criminal investigation is still ongoing.
+The Data Breach department at Irvings Law has successfully represented a male against a company whom were subject to a criminal cyber-attack a few months ago.
+The details of our client and the company have to remain confidential due to the entering of a Settlement Agreement particularly as a criminal investigation is still ongoing.

 The resolution

-What is interesting about this case is that although it has later transpired that the Claimant’s data was confirmed to have not been specifically breached/obtained by the attackers, Mr McConville has still managed to obtain a handsome settlement for his client.
-Mr McConville was able to do this because he argued that although the criminals accessed servers where the Claimant’s data was not held, this did not mean that the company’s IT systems were completely safe a secure to hold personal data.
+What is interesting about this case is that although it has later transpired that the Claimant’s data was confirmed to have not been specifically breached/obtained by the attackers, Irvings Law has still managed to obtain a handsome settlement for his client.
+We were able to do this because he argued that although the criminals accessed servers where the Claimant’s data was not held, this did not mean that the company’s IT systems were completely safe a secure to hold personal data.

 The reasoning